digitalpalidictionary/rus/src/features.md

 ![helpdict](pics/features/5helpabbreviations.png)

 ## Two supplemetary dictionaries
-There are two additional dicitonary packs which work in concert with DPD.
+There are two additional dictionary packs which work in concert with DPD.
 The first is dedicated to [sandhi splitting and compound deconstruction](sandhi.md), and the second is a [grammar dictionary](grammardict.md) which can explain the case of every inflected word in a text.
 Click the links to learn more.

 ## DPD recognises 1.5 million unique inflected forms of Pāḷi words